 The truth is, after a lifetime of perfectionism and over achieving, I was exhausted.
 I was eating and drinking too much, and for several years I'd been careening toward burnout.
 In 2019 I knew I couldn’t go on this way.
-I decided that finally losing weight would be the answer.
+I decided that finally losing some weight would be the answer.
 I went on a ketogenic diet and, being the over achiever that I am, lost 20 pounds in 6 weeks.

 As I did, I started experiencing symptoms like increased fatigue, dizziness, heart palpitations, brain fog, shortness of breath, facial flushing, trembling, and adrenaline rushes that would last for hours.
 I was terrified and believed I would surely have a heart attack.
 I thought I was dying.
 I contemplated my children growing up without a mother.
-I went to the Emergency Room FIVE TIMES in the course of a couple of months.
+I went to the Emergency Room five times in the course of a couple of months.
 On January 7th, 2020 I went twice in one day.
 I couldn't work and was afraid to drive.

-I was crying out for help.
+I was experiencing severe burnout and my body was crying out for help.